ALEXANDER CAMERON AND CATHERINE MCCALLUM

 1832 April 11 Alexander to Alexander Cameron workman Rockhill and Cathrine McCallum his spouse

 Like many other Scottish Highlanders, Alexander Cameron found it necessary to migrate to different areas seeking employment.
 Times were difficult, due to the Industrial Revolution, and the Highland clearances - estate owners found it more profitable to have sheep on their land than farmers.
 Many Highlanders lost their homes in this way.
 Many migrated to large towns like Glasgow.
 Alexander's son John was one of these, migrating to Glasgow, most likely to find employment in his trade as a shoemaker.
-It was here in Glasgow that he married Margaret Fairgrieve, and both were baptized into the Latter-day Saint Church.
+It was here in Glasgow that he married Margaret Fairgrieve, and both were baptized into the Church of Jesus Christ of Latter-day Saints, and then emigrated to the United States.
 His father Alexander did not travel so far.
 In the 1841 Scottish census he is found in Inveraray, a few miles east of Inishail.
 According to the description in the census, Inverary was a small town "consisting chiefly of one street, with the church in the centre, and another row of houses (termed the Newtown) facing the bay.
 The chief support of the place is the herring fishing.
 A considerable number of the inhabitants also find employment on the property of his Grace the Duke of Argyll, to whom, indeed, the whole town belongs."

 1841 census, Inveraray, Argyllshire, Scotland